Welcome to Wondiverse

 Rugare GomoAdvisory Board

 Rugare inspires and empowers people to lead their own lives.
 A high-performance coach, author, and speaker, Rugare arrived in Australia from Zimbabwe at 16 with $300.
-He graduated with dual degrees, practiced law, founded the Gomo Foundation, and now focuses on his business and the launch of his first book.
+He graduated with dual degrees, practiced law, founded the Gomo Foundation, wrote the bestseller, Dreams – Forging My Own Path, and now focuses on his consultancy business and keynote speaking.

 Sarah Hayden